From the Field

 Haitian girls in school uniforms and wearing blue hair ribbons laugh and clap joyfully.

 World Vision has been working to support Haitian children and families affected by the 2021 earthquake, including rebuilding schools and providing educational opportunities.
-With access to quality education, children like Louisina, Sophie, and Jilienne (shown above at ages 9, 13, and 11) can become lifelong learners with the tools to help transform their communities — and a better chance to experience life in all its fullness.
+With access to quality education, children like Louisina, Sophie, and Jilienne (shown above at ages 9, 13, and 11) can become lifelong learners with the tools to help transform their communities and live fuller lives.
 Their smiles reflect their joy for the opportunity to learn and grow. (© 2022 World Vision/photo by Guy F. Vital-Herne)

 Disaster Relief